castjohn/Catostomid_assembly/README.md

 ```
 flye --nano-raw #reads.fasta/fastq --genome-size #genome_size_estimate_(2.5g for white sucker) --threads 78 --iterations #Polishing_iterations_desired_(rec_>2) -o /path/to/output/directory
 ```
 Flye outputs many files including a log so no need to make a nohup log file.
+Sandve lab follows Flye assembly with polishing with PEPPER then polishing with PILON.
+Waiting for PEPPER to be installed on server.

 #### Racon